 - Follow-through and deliver on your promises to build trust

-Implement these strategies right now, and you’ll see a positive difference in customer retention rate.
+Implement these strategies and follow customer service principles, and you’ll see a significant improvement in customer retention.

 Tip 4: Take advantage of customer success software